 |

-Perth homes increasingly rely on CCTV Systems built around durability.
-This means your home’s system can withstand environmental stress as well as deliver image quality.
+Perth homes increasingly rely on CCTV systems built around durability — meaning your system needs to withstand environmental stress as well as deliver image quality.

 Environmental Considerations for Residential Setups